ppeble/emissary-ingress.dev/content/en/docs/3.8/howtos/http3-eks.md

 ## Create Listener resources

-Now you need to create the `Listener` resources for Emissary-ingress.
+Now you need to create the `Listener` resources for Emissary.
 The first `Listener` in the example below handles traffic for HTTP/1.1 and HTTP/2, while the second `Listener` handles all HTTP/3 traffic.

    ```yaml
    kubectl apply -f - <<EOF